billyl1116/sep11-freedom-project/tool/learning-log.md

 ## summery

 I thinker with all my code and created a working sprite that's movable and have collision and when It hit the image it console.log message.
+In [kaboom.html](../kaboom.html)